joslarson/taktil/README.md

 ## Creating Components

 Now that we've defined our controls, we'll move on to building some components.
 Components, in Taktil, are the state and business logic containers for non-hardware-specific functionality.
 They receive and react to standardized `ControlInput` messages (through the `onControlInput` method) as well as Bitwig API events.
-They also decide when a connected `Control` should be updated by calling its `setState` method, usually in reaction to on of the above mentioned messages or events.
+They also decide when a connected `Control` should be updated by calling its `setState` method, usually in reaction to one of the above mentioned messages or events.

-Controls convert Midi input messages into standardized `ControlInput` messages.
-These messages are sent on to a connected component through the component's `onControlInput` method.
-In this way, each component definition is able to uniquely define how this input will be handled and when and how a control's state will be modified.

-A connected control converts incoming Midi data into a standardized **ControlInput** object which it sends into the component's `onControlInput` method.

-The life cycle of a component begins with the `onControlInput` method which receives a standardized `Control` input object which is sent by its corresponding control on MIDI input

-They are defined as ES6 classes that must eventually extend the `Component` class.
-Component instances are initia
+Components are defined as ES6 classes that must eventually extend the `Component` base class.
+At instantiation time, a component will be passed an associated control and a params object.
+The params object is your component configuration object and is where all of the Bitwig API derived objects should be passed in for use in the components different life-cycle methods.

+There are only three total component life-cycle methods and only two that are required for a component definition.
+They are as follows.

+* **`onInit` (optional):**  This where you define all of your component's "init" phase logic, which mostly consists of hooking up Bitwig API event callbacks.
+* **`onControlInput` (required):** This is where you define what happens when your component's connected control receives input.
+* **`getControlOutput` (required):** This returns the full or partial control state object that will be sent to the controls `setState` method whenever our component re-renders.

 To get our feet wet, we'll start off by creating a simple play/pause toggle.